Privacy Policy

 The app is distributed through the app stores under standard staged rollouts.
 Updates are pushed to the website continuously and to the native app on a separate cadence — fixes that don't require new permissions or native plugins reach you immediately the next time the app loads the WebView.

-13. Do Not Track Signals
+13. Do Not Track & Global Privacy Control

 14. Changes to This Policy